lorenseanstewart/sequelize-crud-101/README.md

-###Tutorial: Sequelize CRUD 101
+###Tutorial: Sequelize CRUD 102

-This repo is the companion to [this here blog post](http://lorenstewart.me/2016/10/03/sequelize-crud-101/).
+This repo is the companion to []().

+This first installment of this blog series can be found [here](http://lorenstewart.me/2016/10/03/sequelize-crud-101/).

+To get started:
-Make sure you're using Node 6, then `npm run dev`.
+ 1. make sure you're using Node 6
+ 2. `npm install`
+ 3. `npm run dev`.